WeShap: Weak Supervision Source Evaluation with Shapley Values: Experiments

 \subsection{Ablation Studies}

-In this section, we measure the sensitivity of WeShap scores to different configuration choices.
-By default, we set number of neighbors as 10, distance metric as Euclidean distance and weight function as uniform weight.
-We evaluate the performance of WeShap score using the downstream model accuracy after fine-grained PWS pipeline revision (WeShap-F) and evaluate the following configuration choices: \begin{description} \item[Number of Neighbors (K): ]We evaluate four choices of K : 5, 10, 20, 40 when calculating WeShap values.
+We assess the sensitivity of WeShap scores to various configuration choices, including the number of neighbors (K), distance metrics, weight functions, and holdout dataset size.
+Our default settings are K=10, Euclidean distance, and uniform weight.
+We evaluate performance using downstream model accuracy after fine-grained PWS pipeline revision (WeShap-F).
+We test the following configuration choices: